-As the largest campus within the University of the Highlands & Islands (UHI), Perth College UHI plays a key role in shaping the skilled workforce within Perth and the wider region.
+As the largest campus within the University of the Highlands & Islands (UHI), UHI Perth plays a key role in shaping the skilled workforce within Perth and the wider region.
 This unique institution offers integrated further and higher education provision, with 3,000 undergraduates currently studying in the city.

 As well as this, Perth’s close proximity to Dundee, Stirling and Fife offers employers ease-of-access to the research departments and graduate programmes of Abertay University, St Andrews University, University of Stirling and University of Dundee.